 Residential Life is committed to the educational mission of the University in fostering a safe and inclusive learning environment.
 Any known threats to the physical and/or psychological welfare of our residents will be addressed by professional staff.
 Conduct which creates an unnecessary risk of physical harm to self or others, or actions which disrupt the life of the academic and/or residential community, will not be tolerated.
-Welfare concerns may be reported to the Dean of Students, the Dean of Graduate Studies and/or the University's Behavioral Intervention Team.
+Welfare concerns may be reported to the Dean of Students, the Dean of Graduate Studies, the Title IX Coordinator, University Counseling staff, and/or the University's Behavioral Intervention Team.
 Residential Life Staff will decide what type of response is appropriate on a case-by-case basis.
 Students are encouraged to report any potentially harmful situations or individuals.